PrakashChoure2002/support.eventyay.com/tickets-payments/How-to-confirm-pending-orders.md

 # How to confirm pending orders?

-Everytime an attendee places a ticket, that ticket will be accounted as `placed` ticket.
+Every-time an attendee places a ticket, that ticket will be accounted as `placed` ticket.

 ![Confirm pending orders](/images/How-to-confirm-pending-orders-placed-tickets.png)

 Therefore, tickets need to be confirmed before they can be accounted as sales.
-This will help organisers manage their sales and check if the payments have gone through or not.
+This will help Organiser manage their sales and check if the payments have gone through or not.
 In order to confirm pending orders, please follow these steps:

 ## Step 1: Log in
 On Evenyay.com, log in using your `username` and `password`.